evgenyneu/center-vfl/README.md

 # Centering a view in a super view with visual format language using Auto Layout in iOS/Swift

 This is an example of centeing a label in its view using [Visual Format Language](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/VisualFormatLanguage/VisualFormatLanguage.html).
+Tested in iOS 7 and 8.

 Here is the code from [view controller](https://github.com/evgenyneu/center-vfl/blob/master/CenteringWithVFL/ViewController.swift) that does the trick: